sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-spread.md

 	Note: [The suggestion fix may get different result](https://stackoverflow.com/questions/4547609/how-to-get-character-array-from-a-string/34717402#34717402).

-For enforcement of the spread operator over `Object#assign()` use the built-in rule [prefer-object-spread](https://eslint.org/docs/rules/prefer-object-spread).
+For enforcement of the spread operator over `Object#assign()`, use the built-in rule [prefer-object-spread](https://eslint.org/docs/rules/prefer-object-spread).

 This rule is partly fixable.